ITU-BDSA23-GROUP27/Chirp/docs/report.md

 git clone https://github.com/ITU-BDSA23-GROUP27/Chirp.git
 ```

-3. From here the test can be simply launched with the following command:
+3. From here, the test can be simply launched with the following command:
 ```bash
 dotnet test .\Chirp
 ```